 A woodland walk leaflet is available for Kingley Wood.
 Unfortunately the leaflet is currently not available to download.
 A copy of this leaflet can be found in the reception at the Council Offices, South Street, Rochford or in the reception area at the Civic Suite, Hockley Road, Rayleigh.
-Alternatively it can be requested by filling in the form under the related links at the bottom of this page and will be sent to you by post.
+Alternatively it can be requested by filling in the form in Related Content and will be sent to you by post.

 There are no toilet facilities at Kingley Wood.
 The closest public toilets is at Crown Hill, Rayleigh (1 mile).

 Kingley Wood can be approached on foot from Western Road, Eastern Road, Hollytree Gardens or Weir Farm Road, Rayleigh.
 There is no car parking on site.

 Bus route 1 stops at Rayleigh Weir.
 Kingley Wood is a short walk from the bus stop.
 As you leave Rayleigh Weir follow the signs towards Rayleigh on High Road, Rayleigh.
 Take the 1st left into Weir Farm Road and continue to the end of the road where you will enter Hollytree Gardens public open space.
 Walk across the open space where it joins the path that leads to the wood (0.62 miles).